 Take Real Breaks: Step away from your screen periodically and make sure to use your paid time off.
 A 2024 LinkedIn report noted that 83% of Indian employees feel burnt out, highlighting the importance of genuine rest-8.

+Ultimately, whether work-life balance is a myth or your reality depends heavily on the career path you choose and the boundaries you set.
 I hope this detailed analysis helps you make an informed decision.
 If you’d like to explore specific preparation strategies for exams like GATE or IES.

 “Thank you for reading!
 If you found this article insightful and valuable, consider sharing it with your friends and followers on social media.
 Your share can help others discover this content too.
 Let’s spread knowledge together.
 Your support is greatly appreciated!”